study-partner/study-partner.github.io/index.md

 ### Approach

 To use Study Partner, a student must login and set up their profile.
 The profile enables each student to list courses they have taken and for which they are willing to attempt to provide help (sensei), and courses they are currently taking and for which they might need help (grasshopper).
 Thus, all students are sensei in some courses and grasshoppers in other courses.
-Each student must also provide a head shot so that they can be visually identified.
+Each student can also provide a profile picture.
+A head shot is recommended so that they can be visually identified.

 Another section of the site lists all of the ICS courses.
 Within each course, it is possible to see the grasshoppers and the senseis.
 A grasshopper can propose a study session around a topic currently being covered in their course (for example, “Write my essay on configuration management”, and a time to meet within ICSpace (i.e. 8:30-9:30pm tonight)).
 This proposal generates a notification to all of the grasshoppers and senseis, and they can respond by saying they intend to come at some point during the time period.